 ON THIS PAGE: You will read about the scientific research being done now to learn more about this type of tumor and how to treat it.
 To see other pages, use the menu on the side of your screen.

-Doctors are working to learn more about GIST, ways to prevent it, how to best treat it, and how to provide the best care to people diagnosed with this disease.
+Doctors are working to learn more about how to best treat a GIST and provide the best care to people diagnosed with GIST.
 The following areas of research may include new options for patients through clinical trials .
 Always talk with your doctor about the diagnostic and treatment options best for you.

 New drugs.
-Research continues to find new drugs for GIST, particularly new targeted therapies that may work either alone or in combination with existing drugs such as imatinib.
-Several different drugs that target proteins that help tumor cells survive have recently been or are being researched, including olaratumab (IMC-3G3), crenolanib (ARO-002 or CP-868,596), linsitinib (OSI-906), and heat shock protein 90 (HSP90) inhibitors.
+Research continues to find new drugs for GIST, particularly new targeted therapies.
+Several different drugs that target proteins that help tumor cells survive have recently been or are being researched.
+Drugs that affect tumor blood supply are also being studied to treat GIST.
+Treatments working through the immune system are also of interest in GIST.

 If you would like additional information about the latest areas of research regarding GIST, explore these related items that take you outside of this guide: